markkukuismin/gap-com/README.md

 Gap-com measures the difference between the estimated number of graph clusters and expected number of graph clusters under so called reference distribution (multivariate uniform, independent variables).

 A generic R implementation of gap-com is straightforward.
-Assume that the sparse network estimation method corresponds to a function f depending on lambda and it returns a list of sparse estimates with increasing sparsity level (the sparsest model first and the densest last), Y is an n x p data matrix, lambda is the regularization parameter, detect.cluster is the community/cluster detection algorithm and the algorithm is run B times,
+Assume that the sparse network estimation method corresponds to a function f depending on lambda and it returns a list of sparse estimates with increasing sparsity level (the sparsest model first and the densest last), Y is an n x p data matrix, lambda is the regularization parameter, detect.cluster is the community/cluster detection algorithm and B is the number of generated reference distributions,

 ```r
 > Graphs = f(Y, lambda)